 Guatemala & Lake Atitlan

-Regarded by early explorers as the most beautiful lake in the world, Lake Atitlan sits in northern Guatemala and is filled with glistening blue waters scenically backdropped by volcanos.
+Regarded by early explorers as the most beautiful lake in the world, Lake Atitlan sits in northern Guatemala and is filled with glistening blue waters scenically backdropped by volcanoes.
 Enjoy lake boat trips, walks in the surrounding forests to see interesting wildlife, incredible views, and excellent lakeside accommodation.
 The locals in the villages around the lake still wear traditional Mayan clothing and hold to traditions.
 Step back in time, sit with a cocktail overlooking the lake and soak in the incredible view.

 For some ideas on where to stay for tours, you can have a look at our suggestions for lodges in Guatemala.